transdigiware/blockchain/howto/ibp-console-build-network.md

 *Figure 10.
 Associate CA admin identity*

 You should be able to see the CA admin in your **Wallet**.
 As we said above, the identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
 It is only stored in local browser storage.
-If you change browsers, you will need to import this identity into your console Wallet to be able to operate the CA. Click on the CA admin and then click **Export identity** to download the identity and keys.
+If you change browsers, you will need to import this identity into your console Wallet to be able to operate the CA. Click the CA admin and then click **Export identity** to download the identity and keys.

 **Task: Check your Wallet**